Self-Supervised Classification Network: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We introduced \textit{Self-Classifier}, a new approach for unsupervised end-to-end classification and self-supervised representation learning.
 Our approach is mathematically justified and simple to implement.
 It sets a new state-of-the-art performance for unsupervised classification on ImageNet and achieves comparable to state of the art results for unsupervised representation learning.
 We provide a thorough investigation of our method in a series of ablation studies.
-Furthermore, we propose a new hierarchical alignment quantitative metric for self-supervised classification establishing baseline performance for a wide range of methods and showing advantages of our proposed approach in this new task.

-\textit{Limitations} of this paper include: (i) our method relies on knowledge of the number of classes, but in some cases it might not be optimal as the true number of classes should really be dictated by the data itself.
-In this paper we relax this potential weakness by introducing the notion of multiple classification heads, but we believe further investigation is needed; (ii) one of the most common sources of error we observed is merging of nearby classes (e.g. different breeds of cat), introducing additional regularizations for reducing this artifact is an interesting direction of future work.
+Furthermore, we propose a new hierarchical alignment quantitative metric for self-supervised classification establishing baseline performance for a wide range of methods and showing advantages of our proposed approach in this new task. \textit{Limitations} of this paper include: (i) our method relies on knowledge of the number of classes, but in some cases it might not be optimal as the true number of classes should really be dictated by the data itself.
+In this paper we relax this potential weakness by introducing the notion of multiple classification heads, but we believe further investigation would be an interesting future work direction; (ii) one of the most common sources of error we observed is merging of nearby classes (e.g. different breeds of cat), introducing additional regularization for reducing this artifact is also an interesting direction of future work.